dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### Classes
+There are 3 types of inheritance:
+* inheritance of type - if `class B extends A` we can say that class inherits type `A` and now it's type of `A`.
+Since class can implement multiple interfaces, java has multiple inheritance of type.
+* inheritance of behavior - if class extends other class or implement interface it inherit their behavior.
+Although you can implement multiple interfaces (behavior of Constructors, static/instance initializers - are not inherited)
+* inheritance of state - only class has state, so we can inherit state only when we `extend` another class.
+Since in java you can extend only 1 class, java doesn't support multiple inheritance of state

 Type vs state: classes, interfaces and enums - types.
 Since java support multiple interface implementation => java support multiple inheritance of types.
 State - instance variables of class, so only class can have state.
 Since java support only one class inheritance => java support one state inheritance.
 One reason why the Java programming language does not permit you to extend more than one class is to avoid the issues of multiple inheritance of state,